zhiachong/victorzhou.com/content/posts/2018-07-23-what-i-learned.md

 tags:
   - 'How To'
   - 'Journey'
-  - 'Experience'
-description: What went well, didn't go well and how I learned from my experience.
+description: "What went well, didn't go well and how I learned from my experience."
 guestAuthor: ''
 guestCoAuthor: ''
 guestAuthorLink: ''